EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 Investment modes are including the required fields.
 These fields are given below with a detailed description in the individual subsections.

-- `max_add::TimeProfile`: The maximum added capacity in a strategic period.
+- `max_add::TimeProfile`: The maximum added capacity in an investment period.
-  The maximum added capacity is providing the limit on how fast we can expend a given technology in a strategic period.
+  The maximum added capacity is providing the limit on how fast we can expend a given technology in a investment period.
   In general, this value is dependent on the potential construction time and how fast it is possible to build a technology.
   It is introduced for `ContinuousInvestment` and `SemiContiInvestment` modes.
-- `min_add::TimeProfile`: The minimum added capacity in a strategic period.
+- `min_add::TimeProfile`: The minimum added capacity in an investment period.
-  The minimum added capacity is providing the lower limit on investments in a strategic period.
+  The minimum added capacity is providing the lower limit on investments in an investment period.
   Its meaning changes, dependent on the chosen investment mode.
   It is introduced for `ContinuousInvestment` and `SemiContiInvestment` modes.
 - `capex_offset::TimeProfile`: CAPEX offset for the [`SemiContinuousOffsetInvestment`](@ref) mode.